CHEMOTHERAPY AND YOU

 For example, if you have breast cancer, you might have surgery to remove the tumor (by a surgeon), then have radiation therapy to destroy any remaining cancer cells in or near your breast (by a radiation oncologist).
 You also might receive chemotherapy (by a medical oncologist) to destroy any remaining cancer cells that have traveled to other parts of the body.

 Consultation With a Medical Oncologist

 If you are considering chemotherapy, you must first schedule a visit with a medical oncologist to see if chemotherapy is right for you.
 During your initial visit, the doctor will evaluate your need for chemotherapy and its likely results.
 This includes reviewing your current medical problems, past medical history, past surgical history, family history, medications, allergies and lifestyle.
 The doctor will also perform a physical examination to assess the extent of your disease and judge your general physical condition.
-After reviewing your medical tests, including CT scans, MR scans and positron emission tomography scans (PET scans), and completing a thorough examination, your medical oncologist will fully discuss with you the potential benefits and risks of chemotherapy and answer your questions.
+After reviewing your medical tests, including CT scans, MRI scans and PET scans, and completing a thorough examination, your medical oncologist will fully discuss with you the potential benefits and risks of chemotherapy and answer your questions.